Texas A&M won't play in Gator Bowl due to COVID-19 issues

 AP Sports Writer

-No. 23 Texas A&M won’t play in the Gator Bowl against Wake Forest on Dec.
+No. 23 Texas A&M won’t play in the Gator Bowl against No. 20 Wake Forest on Dec.
 31 because of COVID-19 issues and season-ending injuries, the team announced Wednesday.

 “It is unfortunate, but we just don’t have enough scholarship players available to field a team,” Texas A&M coach Jimbo Fisher said in a news release.